Devskiller/friendly-id/README.md

     <version>1.1.0</version>
 </dependency>
 ```

-2. Then register the friendly_id module as follows:
+Then register the `FriendlyIdModule` module as follows:

 ```java
 ObjectMapper mapper = new ObjectMapper()